HalukSumen/Image_Classification_Intel/README.md

 ### 1 - Abstract

 In this project I made Exploratory Data Analysis, Data Visualisation and lastly Modelling.
 Intel Image Dataset contains 25 images in 3 different sets.
-Each example is 150x150 image and associated with __6__ labels(targets). #After examining the dataset I used ImageDataGenerator for example rescaling images and increasing the artifical training and test datasets.

-In modelling part, with a sequential model with multiple convolution layers with __50__ Epochs for training the data.
-For prediction overfitting and underfitting I adjust Dropout Layers.
-Overally, model gives __0.9236__ accuracy.
-Furthermore with Data augmentation and/or incresing data size can be helpful for taking better result.
+Each example is 150x150 image and associated with __6__ labels(targets).
+After examining the dataset I used ImageDataGenerator for example rescaling images and increasing the artifical training and test datasets.
+In modelling part, with a InceptionResNetV2 and several other layers implemented.
+Model trained with __10__ Epochs for training the data.
+Also for long epochs time I implemented callback for time saving.
+Overally, model gives __0.9023__ accuracy.
+Furthermore with hyperparameter tuning model can give higher accuracy or using GPU for training it will reduce time and number of epochs can be increased.

 ### 2 - Data